 Community Health and Safety / Social Impacts

 Construction activities may temporarily affect nearby residents through dust, noise, and traffic.
-However, the project area is located over 2.5 km from the nearest settlement (Seslikaya village), ensuring impacts remain minimal.
+However, the project area is located over 270m from the nearest settlement (Seslikaya village), ensuring impacts remain minimal.

 All construction sites will be fenced and equipped with warning signs.
 Traffic management measures will be applied to ensure safe movement of vehicles and machinery.